When Do PC Parts Go on sale? (Prices dropping!)

 Section 1: Overview of the PC Parts Market

-As of late 2023, the PC parts market is a complex landscape influenced by a multitude of factors.
+As of late 2026, the PC parts market is a complex landscape influenced by a multitude of factors.
+Let’s break down the current state of some key components:

 - CPUs: Intel and AMD continue their fierce competition, with both companies releasing new generations of processors.